 Sino-German Environmental Partnership

-As a partner, GIZ supports the Foreign Economic Cooperation Office (FECO) of MEP in cooperation with other partners, namely the United Nations Industrial Development Organization (UNIDO) and the Stockholm International Water Institute (SIWI) on heavy metal pollution and waste management related issues.
+As a partner, GIZ supports the Foreign Economic Cooperation Office (FECO) of MEE in cooperation with other partners, namely the United Nations Industrial Development Organization (UNIDO) and the Stockholm International Water Institute (SIWI) on heavy metal pollution and waste management related issues.
 The specific objective is to set up a policy support and networking mechanism to synthesize the results of eight pilot projects undertaken in the fields of water pollution prevention, waste management and heavy metal pollution of the ESP and ensure a further up-taking of results on national policy level.

 GIZ provides technical inputs on heavy metal pollution and waste management related issues as well as expertise on results-based monitoring and dissemination strategies.